ChrstphrHll/npc_gen/students/Astinus Sythaeryn.md

 # Astinus Sythaeryn
 ---
 ### Description
-- Human Bard from Principality of the Palus Peoples
+- Human Bard from Qualnis
 - 4th year Protection student in Fiesn
-- long curly auburn hair that's plain, Pale Blue eyes, and Brown skin
+- long curly black hair that's messy, Pale Blue eyes, and Brown skin
 - Is Thrifty and Aimless, and has Independence as their ideal

 ### Organizations